HOW ERP SYSTEMS ARE TRANSFORMING WATER UTILITIES

 1. Data-Driven Decision Making:

 By consolidating data from across operations, ERP systems provide utilities with actionable insights for informed decision-making.
 Advanced analytics capabilities offer predictive modeling for demand forecasting, resource allocation, and risk management, ensuring utilities can anticipate and respond to challenges proactively.
+Systems integrated with AI and GenAI capabilities can also provide operators multi-channel alerts and recommendations for events such as possible leakages, flooding, etc.

 1. Regulatory Compliance and Reporting: